sales@effectrode.com

 “Ron wrote it and Delia made it magic.” — Mark Ayers

 This seems more than unjust, especially given her creation is one of the most iconic themes in television history.
 Her music was so foreboding, so terrifying that it had millions of kids scuttling to hide behind living-room sofas before the action had even begun.
-It set the scene, making a shaky, low budget sci-fi drama seem not only credible, but transformed the show into something much more than it actually was
+It set the scene, making a shaky, low budget sci-fi drama seem not only credible, but transformed the show into something much more than it actually was.

 Along with her other work, her theme inspired and influenced electronic dance avante garde bands such at Orbital, The Chemical Brothers and Pink Floyd—’One of These Days‘, the opening track on Floyd’s 1971 album ‘Meddle‘, echoes the theme about three minutes into the track.
 Further, it’s one of the longest continually used pieces of theme tune music.
 There have been countless reinterpretations, remixes, band cover versions and use in BBC and independent film documentaries.
 But performance rights came at a price.
 In 2013 musician, Kara Blake tacitly pointed out that rights to use Derbyshire’s work were, “Not easily or inexpensively” obtained.
 Blake wanted to include a sample of the Doctor Who theme in her Film Board of Canada-sponsored film ‘The Delian Mode’.
 The BBC quoted her the sum of $1000 per second—at 15 i.p.s. that’s $1000 for 15 inches of magnetic tape.
 One can only guess as to how much revenue that short piece of music generated over it’s sixty year life: Delia received not one penny of those profits.